Home Learn Call Options Explained: Meaning, How They Work, and Key Differences from Put Options

 • Limited Risk, Big Rewards: Buying a call option offers a trade-off between risk and reward.
 Your potential losses are capped at the premium paid for the option, while your potential profits are unlimited if the stock price skyrockets.

 • Short-Term Speculation: These options are popular for short-term trading or making quick bets on price movements.
-If you have a short-term view of a stock’s direction and expect it to rise within a specific timeframe, buying it with an appropriate expiration date could be a strategy to explore.
+If you expect a stock to rise soon, buying with an appropriate expiration date could be a strategy.

 When Should You Sell Call Option?